 Classic mashed potatoes are the perfect comfort food, aren’t they?
 My family always insists my grandma make a big batch whenever we visit for dinner.
 That’s because she makes her mashed potatoes with evaporated milk, which makes them that much more fluffy, creamy, and delicious.

-Although evaporated milk made its first debut in Illinois, it took off like wild fire in the south as soon as Southerners discovered it.
-Due to our overwhelmingly hot climate, milk spoilage was a particular problem in this area of the country and having a shelf stable milk that would keep even in the summertime was almost too good to be true.
+Evaporated milk made its first debut in Illinois, but it took off like wildfire as soon as Southerners discovered it.
+Due to our overwhelmingly hot climate, milk spoilage was a particular problem in this area of the country, and having shelf-stable milk that would keep even in the summertime was almost too good to be true.

 Wash, peel, and slice potatoes.

 Put a pot of water on the stove and turn it on medium so it can be getting good and hot.

 Add about a teaspoon of salt to the water.

 Add potatoes and bring water to a boil.

 How long do you boil potatoes?